Portland Regency Hotel & Spa

 The State of Maine Armory (also known as Portland Armory and now as Portland Regency Hotel & Spa) is an historic building in Portland, Maine's Old Port District.
+The brick building spans from its entrance at 20 Milk Street to Fore Street at its rear and parallels Market Street and Silver Street on its west and east sides.
+The historic Boothby Square is located on Fore Street behind the hotel.

+History

-The State of Maine Armory was designed by prominent local architect Frederick A. Tompson and built in 1895 for use by the Maine National Guard.
+The State of Maine Armory was designed by prominent local architect Frederick A. Tompson and built in 1895, on land donated to the city ninety years earlier by Joseph Holt Ingraham, for use by the Maine National Guard.
 Upon its opening, the then-mayor of Portland, James Phinney Baxter, said: "The possession of quarters in a prominent place, where the men would always be under the public eye, would be the means of improving the morale of the force."
 In 1941, the National Guard abandoned the building, but it was used to house troops during World War II as well as a recreation center.
 After the war, the structure was used as a warehouse until it was converted into the current hotel in 1987.